leviv/leviv.github.io/_posts/technical/2020-12-29-How-I-Created-My-Home-Page.md

 scene.add(sculpture);
 ```

 I create a `bufferGeometry()` representations of the geometry, which is more efficient and causes less GPU strain than traditional three.js geometry.
 In order to display the line geometry of the object to accomplish the wireframe effect, I extract the edges from the geometry and use `THREE.LineSegments()` to style them.
-Finally, I put everything into the three.js `scene`.
+Finally, I can render the entire scene.

 ```javascript
 // Render the scene